 I completed a full-time, nine-week summer internship in NYC at Round Hill Music.
 Round Hill is unique in that it’s a leading independent music publishing company, while it is also a successful private equity firm with a focus on investing in diverse music catalogs.

-Last summer I shared an “internship highlight” on this blog about the skills I gained as a dog-walker while at Stem (Geronimo ❤, Velo ❤), so I thought it would be appropriate to continue the “highlight” tradition this year!
+Last summer I shared an “internship highlight” on this blog about the skills I gained at Stem as a dog-walker (Geronimo ❤, Velo ❤), so I thought it would be appropriate to continue the “highlight” tradition this year!